 Any driver of a school bus shall not operate the school bus while using a device to browse the internet, make or receive phone calls or compose or read emails or text messages.
+A school bus driver may use a two-way radio communications device or any device used in a similar manner as a two-way radio communications device to communicate with the District's central dispatch or transportation center.
+In addition.
 If the school bus is safely off the road with the parking brake engaged, exceptions are allowed to call for assistance due to a mechanical problem with the bus, or to communicate with any of the following during an emergency:

-- An emergency system response operator or 911 public safety communications dispatcher; - A hospital or emergency room; - A physician's office or health clinic; - An ambulance or fire department rescue service; - A fire department, fire protection district, or volunteer fire department; or - A police department.
+An emergency system response operator or 911 public safety communications dispatcher; A hospital or emergency room;

+A physician's office or health clinic;

+An ambulance or fire department rescue service;

+A fire department, fire protection district, or volunteer fire department;

+or A police department.